The Add to Cart Top 5: Part I

 According to consumer research completed by GlobalData, over 50% of grocery shoppers actively consider new or alternative brands while shopping in-store today, but that drops to 23% in online grocery due to the lack of physical brand exposure.
 What works in brick and mortar will not automatically work on a mobile phone or electronic device.
 But the physical discovery and impulse advantages that are natural in store can be re-imagined online: creative media paired with a smooth path to cart re-builds that discovery and impulse opportunity.
 Impressions may win the battle, but alone they won’t win the war.

-Part 2 of this 3 part series will be available next week.
+Part 2 of this 3 part series continues here.
 For other Online Grocery-related Industry perspective, check out our archive or subscribe below.